voxel51/fiftyone/docs/source/cli/index.rst

     optional arguments:
-      -h, --help            show this help message and exit -n PLUGIN_NAMES, --plugin-names PLUGIN_NAMES
+      -h, --help            show this help message and exit -n [PLUGIN_NAMES ...], --plugin-names [PLUGIN_NAMES ...]
-                            a comma-separated list of plugin names to download -d MAX_DEPTH, --max-depth MAX_DEPTH
+                            a plugin name or list of plugin names to download -d MAX_DEPTH, --max-depth MAX_DEPTH
                             a maximum depth to search for plugins -o, --overwrite       whether to overwrite existing plugins